Rob is a solicitor, Managing Director and Founder of Scottish law firm, Aberdeins and Managing Director of specialist debt recovery firm, Alston Law.

 Donald Maclean has run his own businesses since 1976.
 He has also worked for larger companies for periods of up to 7 years.
 Donald started his current business in 1995.
 Business Cost Consultants operates nationally, helping organisations to manage and reduce their utility costs with plans to double in size within 2 years.
 In 2013 Donald became a director of Business for Scotland, enjoyed the indyref and was voted back on the board again in January 2015.
 He believes passionately in not just a thriving Scotland, but also a fairer Scotland.
 That is why Donald supports the BfS Living Wage Campaign.

-Les Meikle is the Managing Director and Owner of Wise Property care, the most innovative and technologically advanced company within the industry.
+Les Meikle is the retired Managing Director and Owner of Wise Property Care, the most innovative and technologically advanced company within the industry.
 Regarded as a leading industry expert he regularly conducts CPD seminars on “What’s New in Building Preservation” to a variety of professional audiences.
-With a reputation for innovation within the industry you can regularly hear Les’s views through ‘The Rotter Blog’ or via ‘The Rotter Twitter channel’.
+With a reputation for innovation within the industry, you can regularly hear Les’s views through ‘The Rotter Blog’ or via ‘The Rotter Twitter channel’.